Origins of baseball: Stoolball

 In an 1802 book entitled The Sports and Pastimes of the People of England, Joseph Strutt claimed to have shown that baseball-like games can be traced back to the 14th century, in particular an English game called stoolball.
 The earliest known reference to stoolball is in a 1330 poem by William Pagula, who recommended to priests that the game be forbidden within churchyards.

 In stoolball, one player throws the ball at a target while another player defends the target.
 Originally, the target was defended with a bare hand.
 Later, a bat of some kind was used (in modern stoolball, a bat like a very heavy table tennis paddle is used).
 "Stob-ball" and "stow-ball" were regional games similar to stoolball.
 What the target originally was in stoolball is not certain; it was possibly a tree stump, since "stob" and "stow" all mean stump in some local dialects. ("Stow" could also refer to a type of frame used in mining).
 It is notable that in cricket to this day, the uprights of the wicket are called "stumps".
 Of course, the target could well have been whatever was convenient, perhaps even a gravestone (hence Pagula's objection to churchyard play).
 A 17th-century book on games specifies a stool.

 According to one legend, milkmaids played stoolball while waiting for their husbands to return from the fields.
 Another theory is that stoolball developed as a game played after attending church services, in which case the target was probably a church stool.
 An 18th-century poem depicts men and women playing together (the women using their aprons to catch batted balls), and it and other references associate the game especially with the Easter season.

 There were several versions of stoolball.
 In the earliest versions, the object was primarily to defend the stool.
 Successfully defending the stool counted for one point, and the batter was out if the ball hit the stool.
 There was no running involved.
 Another version of stoolball involved running between two stools, and scoring was similar to the scoring in cricket.
 In perhaps yet another version there were several stools, and points were scored by running around them as in baseball.

 When Englishmen came to America, they brought stoolball with them.
 William Bradford in his diary for Christmas Day, 1621, noted (with disapproval) how the men of Plymouth were "frolicking in þe street, at play openly; some pitching þe barre, some at stoole-ball and shuch-like sport".
 Because of the different versions of stoolball, and because it was played not only in England, but also in colonial America, stoolball is considered by many to have been the common ancestor of cricket, baseball and rounders.

+Tut-ball

+In tut-ball or pize-ball, which was similar to both stoolball and rounders, the corners of the infield were marked by "tuts" (sods or pieces of brick that marked the bases) rather than stools, and the batter generally hit with their hand.